transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 This runbook enumerates all of the actions available in the transposit-workflows [Workflow Commands](https://console.staging.transposit.com/mc/t/transposit-workflows/runbooks/workflow_slash_commands) runbook.
 That version is aimed at walking a user through the processes involved in creating, modifying, and publishing workflows, while this version explains each of the actions in more detail to aid in debugging.

+These actions all follow a similar pattern: they invoke webhooks in either [mc_helper](https://console.demo.transposit.com/dev/t/transposit/mc_helper/code/) or [dc_helper](https://console.demo.transposit.com/dev/t/transposit/mc_helper/code/), which then call on specific operations.
+I've tried to explain the basic execution flow to the important operations, but if something is not clear from tracing through the execution, please let me (Daisie) know.

 ## Forking a workflow

 [Fork a global workflow](https://console.transposit.com/mc/t/transposit-eng/actions/fork_global_workflow)